gvwilson/sensibleadventures/nardica/nardica.md

 "Well, up along 'Mundsen don't help us here," she'd retorted.
 "And anyway, how would you know what they got along there?
 You never ever been so far as Rothera."
-He'd scowled at that like he scowled at everything and stalked away to lose himself in yet another game.
+He scowled at that like he scowled at everything before disappearing into his room to lose himself in yet another game.

 It had been a year since Jeep's induction into the Marines.
 Iffy missed the bashful sixteen-year-old he had been, who loved to help his mother make curry and stammered every time a pretty boy spoke to him.
 "He'll come back eventually,"
-Mr. Mishra said the one time Iffy dared broach the subject, his tone making it clear that she shouldn't bring it up again.
+Mister Mishra said the one time Iffy broached the subject, his tone making it clear that she shouldn't bring it up again.
 "It just takes some longer to find their way home than others."

-The sky was exactly as bright as it had been an hour earlier when Iffy stepped outside, the straightened reciprocating rod safely stowed inside her coat.
+The sky was the same stark blue it had been an hour earlier when Iffy stepped outside, the straightened reciprocating rod safely stowed inside her coat.
-She peeled her egg as she hurried up the street toward the grocery store, trying not to get grease from her fingers onto it as she devoured the rubbery white flesh and the warm yellow-brown yolk.
+She peeled her egg as she hurried up the street toward the grocery store, trying not to get grease from her fingers on it as she devoured the rubbery white flesh and the warm yellow-brown yolk.
 A couple of Aunt Naggie's friends smiled or waved as she went by.
 She nodded back,
-ignoring the others who sighed or shook their heads at the sight of a half-wild dredger child inland from the invisible line that separated the docks from the rest of town.
+ignoring the others who shook their heads at the sight of a scruffy little jelly dredger loose on the street without adult supervision.

+A commotion down a side street caught her ear.
+Someone was singing off-key.
+Another voice joined in,
+then a third,
+and then glass broke on stone.
+"Bloody pirates," a passer-by muttered to his companion.
+"Governor shoulda sunk the *Taroona*, not let her berth."

+The second man elbowed him hard, glancing upward at a sentry drone buzzing overhead.
+"I'm sure the governor knows what's best," he said loudly.
+Iffy kept her eyes on the cobblestones in front her and hurried on her way.

 Sandhu's grocery store was out of eggs.
 They had onions,